kitttn/temptest/Quick-Start-Guide.md

 ###Step 1.
 Set up your development computer

-* Make sure you are running Linux 14.04.
+* Instructions are tested on Ubuntu 14.04.
 You can use a VM or a physical machine.
 * Follow the software setup instructions on [this page](Software-Setup)

 --------------------------------------------------------------